Mike Pondsmith: Early life and education

-Born into a military family, Mike Pondsmith was the son of a psychologist and an Air Force officer, who traveled around the world with the U.S. Air Force for the first 18 years of his life.
-He graduated from the University of California, Davis with a B.A. in graphic design and a B.S. in behavioral psychology.
+Born into a military family, Mike Pondsmith was the son of a psychologist and an Air Force officer, who traveled around the world with the United States Air Force for the first 18 years of his life.
+He graduated from the University of California, Davis with a Bachelor of Arts major in graphic design and a Bachelor of Science major in behavioral psychology.

 Pondsmith recalls that he had been designing games even as a child, but it was not until college that he was introduced to the idea of pen and paper roleplaying games when a friend got a copy of the original Dungeons & Dragons (D&D).
+He has said that originally he had wanted to be a special effects designer and stumbled into table top games "by dumb luck."
+Pondsmith has said that his first introduction to Dungeons and Dragons was via its predecessor, Chainmail.

-Having a lot of naval wargaming experience, he became interested in the gameplay mechanics used by D&D but not in the fantasy setting it presented.
+Having a lot of naval wargaming experience, Pondsmith became interested in the gameplay mechanics used by D&D but not in the fantasy setting it presented.
 His interest spiked, however, when he acquired a copy of Traveller, a science fiction role-playing game published in 1977 by Game Designers' Workshop.
 Dissatisfied with its mechanics, Pondsmith rewrote the game for his personal use under the name Imperial Star.
 Pondsmith later called Traveller the best roleplaying game he had encountered in the Green Ronin's award-winning Hobby Games: The 100 Best.